inouire/mini-net/README.md

 Configure a new apache2 virtual host on "web" directory of git repository

-For clean urls, activate mod_rewrite and AllowOverride of .htaccess
+For clean urls, activate mod_rewrite and AllowOverride of .htaccess in your apache virtual host
 ``` bash
 $ a2enmod rewrite
 ```